shaheen2532/fastapi-github-service/README.md

 ## Overview
 This FastAPI application fetches paginated data from APIs that support paging (e.g., GitHub API) and writes the collected data to a CSV file.
 It handles rate limiting efficiently using asynchronous requests with `httpx`.

+Keep in mind, that the github API url is IP-restricted to 60 requests per hour for an IP Address.
+Rate limiting does help.

 ## Features
 ✅ FastAPI backend with **asynchronous HTTP requests** using `httpx`
 ✅ Fetches **paginated API data** efficiently